Why the Travel Industry Needs Chatbots in 2026

 - Month 6: Full omnichannel deployment, multilingual support active, disruption management flows tested and refined

+To quantify the delay cost for your specific business, use the methodology in How to Calculate Chatbot ROI.
 The cost of inaction is clear: every day without a chatbot means lost bookings during off-hours, overwhelmed agents during peak season, and travelers choosing competitors who offer instant conversational service.
 The true cost of not having a chatbot in travel is measured in thousands of lost bookings per year.
+For handling data privacy when processing international traveler data, review our chatbot GDPR compliance checklist.
+And for best practices on escalating complex bookings to human agents, see our chatbot human handoff guide.

 Start with a free plan to test your first travel chatbot, then scale as results prove the ROI.
 Check pricing to find the plan that matches your booking volume, or use the ROI calculator to estimate your projected savings.